 Fill Up Your Backpack With Miscellaneous Items

-Some miscellaneous items for the Everest Base camp trek include a nail cutter, wet wipes, tissue paper, solar charger, sanitizers, and many more.
+Some miscellaneous items for the Everest Base camp trek include a nail cutter, wet wipes, tissue paper, a solar charger, sanitizers, and many more.
 Also, you might not forget to play cards and games to keep you busy in your leisure time.

 Talking about the solar charger and power bank.
 Charging your devices and gadgets can cost some bucks.
 Therefore, a few more grams can save a lot of bills.